arpit-mhnty/newproject/README.md

 # this page is live
-As it running live on server you can go and checkout my pgae [waitkro.com](https://waitkro.com)
+As it running live on server you can go and checkout my page [waitkro.com](https://waitkro.com)